-This year, Water Docs Film Festival is asking Hot Docs Ted Rogers Cinema to put the bottled water away at all #WaterDocs2018 screenings and events.
-The Water Docs team is asking that all festival attendees BYOB - bring your own bottle! - and refill them at the water fountains in the lobby of the cinema.
+The Water Docs team is asking that all festival attendees BYOB - bring your own bottle! - to the 2019 Water Docs Film Festival and refill them at the water fountains in the lobby of the cinema.
 We are also providing all of our guest speakers and panelists with reusable cups during discussions and talks.
-This is one way we are using the 7th Annual Water Docs Film Festival as a platform to take #ActionForWater.
-We hope you'll join us (a full festival pass is only $35!!) and take action for water with us.
+This is just one way we are using the 8th Annual Water Docs Film Festival as a platform to take #ActionForWater.

-Here are 7 stats about bottled water that led us to make the important decision to leave it off the shelves during our film festival:
+Here are 10 facts about bottled water that led us to make the important decision to leave it off the shelves during our film festival:

 1) A million plastic bottles are bought around the world every minute - which breaks down to 20,000 plastic bottles a second - and that number will jump another 20% by 2021.